Community

 How Ze is funded

 Ze is currently developed by Thomas Mangin, with his time on the project supported by Exa Networks.
-There's no subscription tier, no paid support contract, no commercial entity behind it today.
-That could change if a different model turns out to help the project reach more people.
+There is no subscription tier, no paid support contract, and no separate commercial entity behind it today.

 Exa Networks has been backing this work since 2009, when it started with ExaBGP, Ze's predecessor.